- Live Rates

 These two real estate markets actually share a few things in common, and inventory is one of them.
 Or rather, a lack of inventory.
 Both Portland and Seattle are experiencing very low levels of housing supply at present.
 There just aren’t enough homes for sale to satisfy the demand from buyers.
 This is one example of how the Portland vs Seattle housing markets are very similar.

-As of winter 2021, both the Portland and Seattle real estate markets had a very low supply of homes for sale.
+How does the Portland vs Seattle housing market compare to each other?
+As of mid-2021, both the Portland and Seattle real estate markets had a very low supply of homes for sale.
 According to housing experts, a balanced and healthy market has around a five- to six-month supply of homes for sale.
 But both of these cities have far less than what is considered to be a balanced market, leaving buyers with few homes to choose from.
 With that in mind, consider the following numbers.

 So while home buyers in both housing markets are struggling with limited supply, the Seattle market is the tighter of the two.
 This has created something of a “logjam” effect.
 In many cases, homeowners who want to sell are concerned that they won’t be able to find another property.
 So they’re reluctant to put their current homes on the market.